gdumani/railsblog/README.md

 ## Acknowledgments

-​- This project was part of Microverse's curriculum in Ruby learning program.
+- This project was part of Microverse's curriculum in Rails learning program.
-- Special thanks to John Hopkins University for keeping such an amazing compilation of statistics up to date and making it available to us
+- We followed the step y step guide of [Jumpstart Lab](http://tutorials.jumpstartlab.com/projects/blogger.html)

 ## 📝 License